greenturtlefrank/Gomoku/README.md

 * `src/`:
     * `main.cpp`: The **Game Engine**.
 It initializes the board, calls players in turn, manages the 10-second time limit, and determines the winner.
     * `player.cpp`: **My Main Player**.
-This is my primary brain containing the Minimax algorithm, Alpha-Beta pruning, and your custom evaluation function.
+This is primary brain containing the Minimax algorithm, Alpha-Beta pruning, and the custom evaluation function.
-* `baseline/`: A **Baseline AI**.
-It serves as a testing opponent to verify my environment and basic logic.
+* `baseline/`: A **Baseline**.
+It serves as a testing opponent to verify the environment and basic logic.